AI Writing Skills

 When writing executable stories, follow these rules:

-- Every scenario must have a unique test case ID (format: TC-AREA-NNN)- List all preconditions before steps- Number each verification step- Include a Traceability line mapping to requirement IDs- Use formal language — no contractions, no shorthand- Include boundary conditions as separate scenariosDrop it into .claude/skills/ and your agent will follow it when writing stories in this project.
+- Every scenario must have a unique test case ID (format: TC-AREA-NNN)- List all preconditions before steps- Number each verification step- Include a Traceability line mapping to requirement IDs- Use formal language — no contractions, no shorthand- Include boundary conditions as separate scenariosPut it in a skill directory such as skills/regulatory-auditor/SKILL.md, then install or copy that directory into your agent’s project-level skills directory.

 You can combine multiple skills — one for audience, one for methodology.
-The agent reads all skill files in the directory.
+The agent reads the skill names and descriptions, then loads the relevant SKILL.md files when they match the task.

-- Skills on GitHub — browse and copy the shipped skill files
+- Skills on GitHub — browse and copy the shipped skill directories

 - Executable Stories homepage — see the full feature set